 If verbal warnings have not been effective in stopping unacceptable behaviour, then detentions may be given.
 Detentions will take place within departments for academic reasons, or with Heads of Year for behavioural reasons, at a time and venue decided by the member of staff issuing the detention, usually lunchtime.
 The Deputy Heads may also be involved in the detention process when appropriate.
-On rare occasions, detentions for more serious offences may take place after school.
+On rare occasions, detentions for more serious offences may take place after school (at the behest of the Head or Deputy Heads).
 Detentions may also be given for other issues, such as repeated uniform infringements.
 Parents are informed in advance of any detention scheduled after school.